perix4/perix4.github.io/_posts/2020-02-22-beware-of-ets-bag.md

 As noticed, insert into a `bag` was **23 times** slower than in a duplicate bag.
 Wow, this is huge penalty.

-After this test I was wandering does it get worse with more values under the same keys?
+After this test I was wondering does it get worse with more values under the same keys?
 Number of initial records is still 1M, benched with `1k` unique keys and `1M` (all unique keys for values).

 Benchmark showed this: